skjerns/imagine-decoding-challenge/README.md

 **Localizer:** 480 epochs, 48 per stimulus item.
 Each trial spans −200 ms before visual onset to 1000 ms after onset.
 Trials with mismatched word–image pairs were removed.
 Baseline correction used the pre-onset interval.
 Each trial has a label corresponding to one of the stimuli.

 **Imagine:** Epochs span −200 ms to 5000 ms after word onset, with no baseline correction.
-There are 35–50 epochs per participant, with 3–5 trials per stimulus.
+There are 20–50 epochs per participant, with 3–5 trials per stimulus.
 Trial labels were removed and replaced by numbers.
 Epochs were randomized, so order does not reflect recording sequence.
-Note: `imagine` trials were recorded after participants learned image associations (i.e., image sequences).
-Subconscious reactivation of associated stimuli after the word cue is possible, though we expect the instructed imagery pattern to **supersede** these reactivation effects in decoding strength.

 ## Background